ChainSafe/engineering-handbook/docs/2_development/1_development-flow/1_setup_repository.md

 Type: Documentation

-- Added to issues or PRs that relate to the project wiki, or documentation.
+- Added to issues or Pull Requests that relate to the project wiki, or documentation.

 ### Priority Levels

 Priority: P0

-- Added to issues and PRs relating to a critical severity bugs.
+- Added to issues and Pull Requests relating to a critical severity bugs.

 Priority: P1

-- Added to issues and PRs relating to a high severity bugs.
+- Added to issues and Pull Requests relating to a high severity bugs.

 Priority: P2

-- Added to issues and PRs relating to a medium severity bugs.
+- Added to issues and Pull Requests relating to a medium severity bugs.

 Priority: P3

-- Added to issues and PRs relating to a low severity bugs.
+- Added to issues and Pull Requests relating to a low severity bugs.

 </details>